DwtCloseHierarchy(3Dwt)DwtCloseHierarchy(3Dwt)Name

 hierarchy_id

-Specifies the ID of the UID hierarchy that contains the specified literal.
-The hierarchy_id was returned in a previous call to
+Specifies the ID of the UID hierarchy that contains the specified icon literal.
+The hierarchy_id was returned in a previous call

-index Specifies the UIL name of the color literal to fetch.
-You must define this name in UIL as an exported value.
+index Specifies the UIL name of the icon literal to fetch.

 display Specifies the display used for the pixmap.
 The display argument specifies the connection to the X server.
 For more information